qmzheng09work/qmzheng09work.github.io/_pages/opportunities.md

 I am always looking for enthusiastic, scientifically curious, and self-motivated critical thinkers to join my group at CUHK.
 The expected research focus include but not limited to **Nighttime Light Remote Sensing, Climate Change Mitigation, Global Environmental Changes, Urban Sustainability, and any other related topics**.
 If you are keen to work with me as a full-time research assistant, MPhil student, PhD student or postdoc, please feel free to contact me (even with no opening listed below, there are always funding/fellowship opportunties available from CUHK and other external sources).

 ## Current opening:
 · 1 Fully-funded PhD students (26 Fall)
+· 1 funded visiting PhD (6-month 26-27)
-· 1 Visiting PhD/Scholar
+· Visiting scholars

 ## Information
 **<font color= Blue> One fully-funded PhD Students (2026 Fall)</font>**